ios-xr/Solenoid/README.md

 The end goal of this Route injector app is to be able to take any given logic and make changes to the prefixes on a RIB table.

 The changes to the RIB are accomplished by using [gRPC](http://www.grpc.io/) calls to send JSON modeled by YANG.
-The YANG model I am currently using is [Cisco-IOS-XR-ip-static-cfg] (https://github.com/YangModels/yang/blob/master/vendor/cisco/xr/600/Cisco-IOS-XR-ip-static-cfg.yang).
-This model will likely change in the future, see Limitations.
+The YANG model currently in use is [Cisco-IOS-XR-ip-static-cfg] (https://github.com/YangModels/yang/blob/master/vendor/cisco/xr/600/Cisco-IOS-XR-ip-static-cfg.yang).

-For reading BGP changes I am using [exaBGP] (https://github.com/Exa-Networks/exabgp).
-Exabgp allows me to monitor BGP network announcements, withdrawals, etc. and trigger the gRPC changes based on these updates.
+[exaBGP] (https://github.com/Exa-Networks/exabgp) is used for reading BGP updates.
+Exabgp is a tool for monitoring BGP network announcements, withdrawals, etc. and it triggers the gRPC changes based on these updates.

 #### Current Limitations:

-As of now, the IOS-XR 6.0 device I am using does not have completed YANG models for BGP RIB changes.
-As a temporary workaround, I can only add static routes to the RIB.
+As of now, the IOS-XR does not support YANG models that can add true BGP or Application routes to the RIB table.
+As a workaround, static routes are added instead.
+Be aware of the limits of static routes before using this application.

 RESTconf is not available on public images of the IOS-XR 6.X.
 If you are interested in testing RESTconf, please reach out to your Cisco account team or contact Lisa Roach directly.